JacksonMans/vite-plugin-eslint-typescript/README.md

 });
 ```

+#### This plugin uses configuration from an existing ESLint flat config file and ESLint should be set up in your project beforehand.

 ## Options

 You can pass an options object to the plugin in order to customize some of its behaviour